Conagra Brands (NYSE:CAG) Releases FY 2021 Pre-Market Earnings Guidance

-Pre-Market earnings guidance on Thursday morning.
+Pre-Market earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of 2.66-2.76 for the period, compared to the Thomson Reuters consensus estimate of $2.52.
 Conagra Brands also updated its FY22 guidance to $2.66-2.76 EPS.

+A number of analysts have recently issued reports on the company.
+Zacks Investment Research upgraded Conagra Brands from a hold rating to a buy rating and set a $37.00 target price for the company in a report on Tuesday, December 8th.
+ValuEngine cut Conagra Brands from a sell rating to a strong sell rating in a report on Monday, November 2nd.
+Jefferies Financial Group assumed coverage on Conagra Brands in a report on Friday.
+They set a buy rating and a $41.00 target price for the company.
+Morgan Stanley boosted their target price on Conagra Brands from $35.00 to $36.00 and gave the stock an equal weight rating in a report on Friday, October 2nd.
+Finally, Credit Suisse Group cut Conagra Brands from a neutral rating to an underperform rating and decreased their target price for the stock from $38.00 to $34.00 in a report on Tuesday.
+Two equities research analysts have rated the stock with a sell rating, six have issued a hold rating, four have given a buy rating and one has issued a strong buy rating to the company.
+Conagra Brands currently has a consensus rating of Hold and an average target price of $35.83.

-Conagra Brands (NYSE:CAG) last announced its earnings results on Wednesday, January 6th.
+Conagra Brands (NYSE:CAG) last posted its quarterly earnings results on Wednesday, January 6th.
 The company reported $0.81 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.74 by $0.07.
-Conagra Brands had a net margin of 8.77% and a return on equity of 15.77%.
 The business had revenue of $3 billion for the quarter, compared to analyst estimates of $2.98 billion.
-During the same quarter last year, the business earned $0.63 earnings per share.
-The company’s revenue for the quarter was up 6.2% compared to the same quarter last year.
-Research analysts predict that Conagra Brands will post 2.52 earnings per share for the current fiscal year.
+Conagra Brands had a return on equity of 15.77% and a net margin of 8.77%.
+The business’s revenue was up 6.2% compared to the same quarter last year.
+During the same period in the prior year, the company posted $0.63 EPS.
+On average, research analysts forecast that Conagra Brands will post 2.52 EPS for the current fiscal year.

-The business also recently announced a quarterly dividend, which will be paid on Wednesday, March 3rd.
-Stockholders of record on Friday, January 29th will be given a $0.275 dividend.
+The company also recently declared a quarterly dividend, which will be paid on Wednesday, March 3rd.
+Investors of record on Friday, January 29th will be given a dividend of $0.275 per share.
+This represents a $1.10 annualized dividend and a dividend yield of 3.23%.
 The ex-dividend date of this dividend is Thursday, January 28th.
-This represents a $1.10 annualized dividend and a dividend yield of 3.26%.
-Conagra Brands’s dividend payout ratio (DPR) is 48.25%.
+Conagra Brands’s dividend payout ratio is currently 48.25%.

-Several research firms have recently weighed in on CAG.
-ValuEngine downgraded shares of Conagra Brands from a sell rating to a strong sell rating in a research note on Monday, November 2nd.
-Zacks Investment Research raised shares of Conagra Brands from a hold rating to a buy rating and set a $37.00 price target on the stock in a research note on Tuesday, December 8th.
-Jefferies Financial Group began coverage on shares of Conagra Brands in a research note on Friday.
-They issued a buy rating and a $41.00 price target on the stock.
-Morgan Stanley raised their price target on shares of Conagra Brands from $35.00 to $36.00 and gave the stock an equal weight rating in a research note on Friday, October 2nd.
-Finally, Credit Suisse Group cut shares of Conagra Brands from a neutral rating to an underperform rating and dropped their price target for the company from $38.00 to $34.00 in a research report on Tuesday.
-Two research analysts have rated the stock with a sell rating, six have assigned a hold rating, four have issued a buy rating and one has given a strong buy rating to the stock.
-The stock currently has an average rating of Hold and a consensus target price of $35.83.

 Conagra Brands Company Profile